Michael Drayer

 Michael Drayer (born March 19, 1986) is an American actor.
 He is best known for his recurring role as Cisco on the television drama–thriller series Mr. Robot, Gabe on the television drama series Deception, and for his supporting role as Eddie in Sneaky Pete.
 Drayer also acted in Vinyl, The Sopranos, The Following, Aquarius, Timeless, and Louie.
 In addition to television work, he also appeared in The Wrestler, August Rush, and Before I Disappear.

+He also stars in season 3 of Hightown, playing drug dealer Owen Frawley.